Religion in Australia: Christianity

-While the Church of England originally held a position of privilege in early colonial Australia, a legal framework guaranteeing religious equality evolved within a few decades.
+While the Church of England originally held a position of privilege in early colonial Australia, a legal framework guaranteeing religious equality evolved within a few decades, especially when the Church of England was disestablished in the colony of New South Wales by the Church Act 1836.
+Drafted by the reformist attorney-general John Plunkett, the act established legal equality for Anglicans, Catholics and Presbyterians, and was later extended to Methodists.
+British Nonconformist Methodist, Presbyterians, Congregationalists and Baptists set up their own churches in the 19th century, as did Lutherans from Germany.

 Large numbers of Irish Catholics were transported to Australia through the British criminal justice system.
-British Nonconformist Methodist, Presbyterians, Congregationalists and Baptists set up their own churches in the 19th century, as did Lutherans from Germany.

-Immigrants brought religious tensions, largely fuelled by historical grievances between Catholics and other Christians, that would continue into the 20th century.
+Religious tensions, largely fuelled by historical grievances between Catholics and other Christians, continued into the 20th century.

-The first chaplain, Richard Johnson, a Church of England cleric, was charged by Governor Arthur Phillip with improving "public morality" in the colony, and he was also heavily involved in health and education.

 The gold rush of the 1850s led to significantly increased immigration and diversity of religious traditions, such as Irish Catholicism, Scottish Presbyterianism, and more English Anglicanism, among other religious traditions.

 Australian Aboriginal peoples suffered a decline during this period as they were dispossessed of their lands; and diseases spread among their populations.
-Christian churches organised missions during this period, intended to "civilise" Aboriginal communities and spread Christianity.
+Christian churches and religious individuals organised missions during this period, intended to "protect" and "civilise" Aboriginal communities and spread Christianity.
+Protection policies reached as far as the islands of the Torres Strait with the creation of "reserves".
 The overall consequences of this activity contributed to the decline of indigenous languages and beliefs, the extent to which are still being determined and recorded.

-By 1901 apart from the indigenous population and the descendants of gold rush migrants, Australian society was predominantly Anglo-Celtic, with 40% of the population being Anglican, 23% Catholic, 34% other Christian and about 1% professing non-Christian religions.
-There was a Lutheran population of German descent in South Australia.
+By 1901, apart from the indigenous population and descendants of gold rush migrants, Australian society was predominantly Anglo-Celtic, with 40% of the population being Anglican, 23% Catholic, 34% other Christian and about 1% professing non-Christian religions.
+From the 1950s onwards, the country experienced a rapid growth in the number of Catholics due to the influx of many post-war immigrants from continental Europe and Malta.

-Freedom of Religion was enshrined in Section 116 of the Constitution of Australia of 1901 but the Church of England was not disestablished in the colony of New South Wales until the Church Act of 1836.
-Drafted by the reformist attorney-general John Plunkett, the act established legal equality for Anglicans, Catholics and Presbyterians and was later extended to Methodists.
+Freedom of Religion was enshrined in Section 116 of the Constitution of Australia of 1901.